 An idea for a fishing website 10 years ago has turned into thousands of more hours then I imagined.
-In that time I have had exactly three people reach out to me and say they enjoyed the site.
-So I might not have created the most popular site but at least I helped three people find a new fishing spot and gave them a history of location so they could tell a story.
-I’m going to keep documenting this great state so folks will know that ditch does have fish in it.
+In that time I have had exactly seven people reach out to me and say they enjoyed the site.
+So I might not have created the most popular site but at least I helped seven people find a new fishing spot and gave them a history of location so they could tell a story.
+I'm going to keep documenting this great state so folks will know that ditch does have fish in it.
 If they want to fish a really far away ditch well hopefully I can help with that too.

 If you would like to donate Bitcoin to help with hosting fees.
 1MCTna2z4RRgbyiMYQX1fdx11XL5Psbs32

 I'm happy to announce that in 2020 I have raised 25% more than in 2019 which was 0.0.
 So basically 0.0 x 25% is still 0.
 Just like fishing it isn't about the amount of fish you caught.
 It's just about getting out there.